DamianZaremba/damianzaremba.co.uk/content/about/index.markdown

 Take a look at Damian's [CV](/cv) for more information and work experience.

-A few places that Damian can be found online are below:
+A few places that Damian can be found online are below

 [![Twitter](/assests/images/logos/twitter.png)](http://twitter.com/DamianZaremba)
 [![Facebook](/assests/images/logos/facebook.png)](http://facebook.com/DamianZaremba)